tmalsburg/helm-bibtex/README.md

 Other customization variables are:

 - `helm-bibtex-library-path`: Location where PDFs of the entries are stored
-- `helm-bibtex-pdf-open-function`: Function used for opening PDFs (the default function opens them in Emacs).
 - `helm-bibtex-pdf-symbol`: The symbol used to indicate that a PDF is present.
 This should be one character (default: "⌘")
 - `helm-bibtex-format-insert-citation-functions`: The functions used for formatting citations.
 The publication can be cited, for example, as `\cite{key}` or `ebib:key` depending on the major mode of the current buffer.
 Note that the functions should accept a list of keys as input.
 With multiple marked entries one can insert multiple keys at once, e.g. `\cite{key1,key2}`.
 See the functions `helm-bibtex-format-citation-ebib` and `helm-bibtex-format-citation-cite` as examples.
 People who don't use Ebib (like myself) might prefer to use `helm-bibtex-format-citation-org-link-to-PDF` in org mode files, which inserts an org link to the PDF.
 - `helm-bibtex-notes-path`: Location where notes are stored (one file per entry)